Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Conclusions and Outlook

-As already mentioned, the comparison of spontaneous and pellet-triggered plasmas is studied separately in detail in Ref.~\cite{Cathey2020C}.
+As already mentioned, the comparison of spontaneous and pellet-triggered plasmas is studied separately.
 Further work will attempt to demonstrate pellet ELM pacing over several ELM cycles based on a simulation setup like described in Ref.~\cite{Cathey2020} for spontaneous ELMs.
-Furthermore, pellet injection into ELM mitigated plasmas will be studied in the future to investigate the compatibility of fuelling pellets with ELM mitigation or suppression.
+Additional work based on different plasma parameters and several injections for ELM pacing will also be performed to clarify why the lag time shows dependencies on pellet size and velocity in our simulations, that were not observed experimentally in AUG-W. Furthermore, pellet injection into ELM mitigated plasmas will be studied in the future to investigate the compatibility of fuelling pellets with ELM mitigation or suppression.